 Regardless of where these appointment renewal dates fall on the calendar, states generally first give you a deadline for terminations.
 Before that date, your organization must get your list of appointments with the state, read through and select the agents who’re no longer writing business with you for whatever reason, and terminate them with the state, paying any associated termination fees.

-Once your appointment renewal notice comes, you must pay your bill for all remaining appointments – states generally aren’t going to negotiate once you’re past your terminations deadline.
+Once your appointment renewal notice comes, you must pay your bill for all remaining appointments—states generally aren’t going to negotiate once you’re past your terminations deadline.
 That means you’ll be billed for every agent on your appointment list, even if you don’t intend for them to be there, even if they’ve never produced business, even if they’ve died.

 If your license management system doesn’t have a bulk-termination option, someone on your team may have to go line-by-line, looking up each producer record either in your system or NIPR, to terminate that agent.

-In July, Kansas changed appointment requirements and procedures, among other things.
-Previously, the state required carriers to appoint agencies and required agencies to report all affiliations to the state.
+If you’re a carrier or MGA/MGU and you made appointments in Kansas a few years ago, you may remember the scramble that happened when Kansas changed appointment requirements and procedures, among other things.
+At one time, the state required carriers to appoint agencies and required agencies to report all affiliations to the state.
 In a move toward a more standardized process, Kansas now requires agencies to maintain their affiliations internally, and requires carriers to appoint individual agents.

 During this process, the state attempted to simplify appointments by creating a carrier appointment for every agent who had been affiliated with agencies appointed downstream of a carrier.
 In theory, this was the simplest way to ensure agents were appointed to the correct carriers while the state caught up to NIPR appointment standards.
 In practice, this meant many agents were automatically appointed with carriers they had never done business with.

-3. Offboarding agencies
+No. 3: Offboarding agencies

 Carriers may have relationships with many branches of a single agency, with multiple DBAs spread across several states.
 Most states require the carrier to appoint any members of those agencies who may be selling its products.
-The appointing can be somewhat nightmarish in its own right, to be sure, with overeager appointments occasionally causing their own consternations.
+The appointing can be somewhat nightmarific in its own right, to be sure, with overeager appointments occasionally causing their own consternations.

 But when an agency undergoes a merger or acquisition, comes under regulatory fire, or otherwise severs its relationship with a carrier, it can be difficult to track down which agents that effects.
 Drawing those effects across agency DBAs and states can be a trial.